 width

-because of aspect ratio:
+because of aspect ratios:

 class EmbedLayout: